psmak3/psmak3.github.io/_posts/popculture/2016-08-17-popculture-olderyougetcuteryouaint.md

 There are literally dozens more shitty characters in the Hanna-Barbera world.
 And you know why?
 It took them probably 15 seconds to create one of these bland cartoons.
 Hey, a penguin who is green...let's call him 'Green Penguin' and give him a New York accent.
 Oh I have an idea....a lion who is sad....let's call him 'Cryin' Lion' and give him a Scottish accent.
 Hey, how about an ape who is purple and call him Grape....oh nevermind, did that one last week.

 The worst thing is that Hann-Barbera had their non-creative claws all over children's cartoons in the 70's and 80's.
 I couldn't avoid them!!
 Luckily for the next generation, this monopoly of banality was somewhat broken up and there emerged some competition.
-But damn...I really use that time back.
+But damn...I really could use that time back.

 Grape Ape?
 Grape fuckin' Ape?
 Seriously?